Onager/l2treviewtools/README.md

 # l2treviewtools
-Tools for conducting code reviews in the log2timeline project
+Tools for conducting code reviews according in the log2timeline project workflow.